machinalis/iepy/docs/instantiation.rst

 Instantiation
 =============

-Here will explain in detail what does a instantiation contains and what is it for.
+Here, we'll explain in detail what an instantiation contains and what it does.

 Folder structure
 ----------------